Microsoft will soon shutter its music store and streaming service, move users to Spotify

 This leaked look at the Google Pixel 2 XL’s front face is promising

 You can’t fault Microsoft for trying, but Groove Music, its Spotify competitor, never took off.
 Today, the company is admitting defeat.
-Microsoft today announced that it will soon shutter both its Groove Music Pass streaming service and the ability to purchase songs and albums in the Windows Store.
+Microsoft today announced it will soon shutter both its Groove Music Pass streaming service and the ability to purchase songs and albums in the Windows Store.

 Given how competitors like Spotify and Apple now own the markets for streaming and purchasing music online, this move doesn’t come as a total surprise.
-What does come as a surprise, though, is that Microsoft has partnered with Spotify to move all of its Groove Music Pass customers over to Spotify.
+What does come as a surprise, though, is that Microsoft has partnered with Spotify to move all its Groove Music Pass customers over to Spotify.

 Starting December 31, the Groove Music app will lose its features for streaming, purchasing and downloading music.
 Microsoft promises that moving to Spotify will be pretty seamless and that virtually all the songs and playlists that Groove users created over the years will transfer to the new service.